 One more run following lunch was included in our $599 Canadian dollars package.
 Eight of our tribe of eleven eagerly step up to pay the $90 Canadian for a fourth helicopter run, with the following rationalizations: “It’s only Canadian money,” and “I waited my entire life for this,” and “it’s too much fun to stop,” even “my wife will forgive me.”
 My excuse, “you need at least one girl.”

 R.K.
 Heli has the unique offering of day helicopter ski trips.
 This is an ideal add-on to a ski resort vacation in the Canadian Rockies.
 You can do a day and try your wings at heli-skiing without committing to an entire week.

 Most helicopter ski operations offer 3-7 day trips for $4,000-$12,000, including accommodations, meals, fat skis, and 10,000 to 15,000 vertical of skiing per day.

-The brochure clearly states there is no guarantee of weather or snow conditions.
+Heli Ski Weather, as the brochure clearly states, is no guarantee nor are snow conditions.
 In other words, you may not have that blue bird powder day pictured in the promotional material.
 Clouds and snowfall often limit heli trips to below tree line skiing on gladed runs.
 Conditions range from “dry powder to spring crud and wind crust challenges.”

-We were supremely well rewarded on our heli ski day with billowing powder off the magnificent Rocky Mountain summits in glorious sunshine.
+Our heli ski day was rewarding, with billowing powder off the magnificent Rocky Mountain summits in glorious sunshine.
 It was a life-altering experience, no lift lines, no trail signs, just 35 feet of snow on the remote Farnham Glacier.

-Back at the heli plex in time for après ski, our newly bonded tribe raised glasses of Kokanee beer and toasted with “snow-eating” grins.
+Apres ski at the heli plex, our newly bonded tribe raised glasses of Kokanee beer and toasted with “snow” grins.
 We hadn’t won a million dollars but we had experienced a million dollar day.
 We not only survived, we had thrived in the Canadian Rockies.
 More Heli Ski Stories